IanLee1521/macpatch.github.io/_posts/2015-06-04-quick-start-guide-for-linux.md

 <a name='a2'></a>
 ## Download and build the Server software
 To download and build the MacPatch server software is just a few Terminal commands.
 Run the following commands to build and install the software.

-Please note, you will be asked if you want to use the Jetty J2EE server.
-With MacPatch 2.5 Tomcat is now the default J2EE server.
-The Jetty distribution is old and may have security vulnerabilities.
-It is scheduled to be removed in the next release.

 	sudo mkdir -p /Library/MacPatch/tmp
 	cd /Library/MacPatch/tmp